teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

  > Tetris is a puzzle game where a user manipulates pieces composed of square blocks, each made into a different geometric shape, that fall from the top of the game board to the bottom where the pieces accumulate.
 The user is given a new piece after the current one reaches the bottom of the available game space.
 While a piece is falling, the user rotates it in order to fit it in with the accumulated pieces.
 The object of the puzzle is to fill all spaces along a horizontal line.
 If that is accomplished, the line is erased, points are earned, and more of the game board is available for play.
 But if the pieces accumulate and reach the top of the screen, then the game is over.
 These then are the general, abstract ideas underlying Tetris and cannot be protected by copyright nor can expressive elements that are inseparable from them.

 These basic *ideas* involved in a falling-block puzzle game were not protectable.
-However, the *creative expression* of those ideas as Tetris was protectable.
+But the *creative expression* of those ideas as Tetris was.
 The selection of the 7 basic Tetris shapes was protectable expression.
 The style of the pieces and the way they move through space was protectable creative expression:

  > The style, design, shape, and movement of the pieces are expression; they are not part of the ideas, rules, or functions of the game nor are they essential or inseparable from the ideas, rules, or functions of the game.

+ > Xio was free to program a puzzle game with the playing field designed "in an almost unlimited number of ways"....
+Xio was not limited to those precise dimensions and was free to take the general idea of having a long game board and express it in its own unique way.
+For example, it could have had a field three times as high as it is wide or 15 units high by 8 units wide, without copying the exact game dimensions and infringing the look and feel of Tetris's expression.
+Thus, I find this to be protectible expression that Xio infringed.

+ > Similarly, Mino also displays "garbage" lines, "ghost" pieces, and a preview of the next piece to fall in order to enhance game play as does Tetris....
+Xio argues that because garbage lines add a limitation on a player and ghost lines and preview pieces aid the player, they are rules of the game.
+I am not persuaded that these features constitute either the ideas or rules of Tetris or are necessitated by game play.
+Moreover, even if these were rules, it is Xio's copying the same look and feel of these features that lead me to find it has infringed Tetris Holding's copyright.
+Xio was free to design other ways to alter game play, making it more or less difficult, using its own original expression to express these features, which it has chosen not to do.

-Since Mino copied the exact same 7 Tetris shapes, the same board dimensions (10 x 20) and the way the shapes moved through the board, it infringed the Tetris copyright. [*Tetris v.
+Mino infringed the Tetris copyright because copied the exact same 7 Tetris shapes, used the same board dimensions (10 x 20), the same shape movement down the board, and the same visual cues like *garbage lines*, *ghost pieces* and *preview pieces*. [*Tetris v.
 Xio Interactive*, 863 F.Supp.2d 394 (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).

 **Takeaway**: Copyright infringement law is not easy.
-Desiree Golden seems like a smart young woman who did good research, and still got it wrong.
+Desiree Golden seems like a smart young woman who did some pretty careful copyright research and still came to the wrong conclusion about how much she could copy from Tetris.

 <hr class="tall">